-Under the proposed rule, it would be unlawful for an SEC-registered adviser to provide investment advice unless the adviser adopts and implements a written business continuity and transition plans and reviews those plans at least annually.
+Under the proposed rule, it would be unlawful for an adviser to provide investment advice unless the adviser adopts and implements written business continuity and transition plans and reviews those plans at least annually.
 These plans must include policies and procedures concerning: (1) business continuity after a significant business disruption, and (2) business transition in the event the adviser is unable to continue providing investment advisory services to clients.
 The proposing release states that business continuity situations generally include "natural disasters, acts of terrorism, cyber-attacks, equipment or system failures, or unexpected loss of a service provider or key personnel."
-Business transitions are described generally as including "situations where the adviser exits the market and thus is no longer able to serve its clients, including when it merges with another adviser, sells its business or a portion thereof, or in unusual situations, enters bankruptcy proceedings."
+Business transitions are described generally as including "situations where the adviser exists the market and thus is no longer able to serve its clients, including when it merges with another adviser, sells its business or a portion thereof, or in unusual situations, enters bankruptcy proceedings."

-As proposed, an adviser's plan would be based upon the risks associated with the adviser's operations and specifically must address: (1) maintenance of critical operations and systems, and the protection, backup, and recovery of data; (2) pre-arranged alternate physical location(s) of the adviser's office(s) and/or employees; (3) communications with clients, employees, service providers and regulators; (4) identification and assessment of third-party services critical to the operation of the adviser's business to others in the event the adviser is unable to continue providing advisory services.
-The proposed release states that while an adviser's plan must address the foregoing components, "the degree to which an adviser's plan addresses a required component will depend upon the nature of each particular adviser's business."
+As proposed, an adviser's plan would be based upon the risks associated with the adviser's operations and specifically must address: (1) maintenance of critical operations and systems, and the protection, backup, and recovery of data; (2) pre-arranged alternate physical location(s) of the adviser's office(s) and/or employees; (3) communications with clients, employees, service providers and regulators; (4) identification and assessment of third-party services critical to the operation of the adviser; and (5) plan of transition that accounts for the possible winding down of the adviser's business or the transition of the adviser's business to others in the event the adviser is unable to continue providing advisory services.
+The proposing release states that while an adviser's plan must address the foregoing components, "the degree to which an adviser's plan addresses a required component will depend upon the nature of each particular adviser's business."

 Annual Review.
 As noted, the proposed rule would also require each adviser to review the adequacy of its business continuity and transition plan on at least an annual basis, including a review of the adviser's effectiveness in implementing the plan.

 The annual review should: (1) consider other regulatory changes and changes to the adviser's business that might suggest a need to revise the plan; and (2) address any weaknesses identified through prior testing, assessments or instances where the plan had to be carried out.